 However, when I looked up the Shell Island Resort Hotel, this is what I saw:

 It’s hard for me to believe any kind of angles could make this look like the house in the movie.
-When I mentioned it on Twitter, a reader named Evie tweeted back to say that a single-family home was used for exterior shots, not the resort.
+A reader named Evie insists a single-family home was used for exterior shots, not the resort.
 She adds that it still stands on Figure Eight Island near her family’s beach house.

 *8/11 UPDATE: A reader sent me photos of how the beach house facade looked during filming.
 Here’s the front: